JanisHe/seisbench_picking/README.md

 to analyse a large dataset, use a for loop and define a new start- and end time in each iteration.
 Do not forget to copy your results from the `output_pathname`, otherwise your results will be overwritten in each iteration.

+## Next steps
+One a file with all picks is created, the next step is to build from the picks an earthquake catalog by associating the picks.
+This is done by `seismic phase associators`.
+[Here](https://github.com/JanisHe/association) you can find a package which does the association using three different seismic phase associators.